marian-stanciulica/Foodybite/README.md

 ### Methodology

-For all tests I used the following naming convention: test_methodName_expectedOutputWhenGivenInput.
+I adopted the following naming convention for all tests: test_methodName_expectedOutputWhenGivenInput.

-I structured all tests using the `Given-When-Then` template/structure.
+The tests were structured using the `Given-When-Then` template/structure.

-I enabled test randomization for all targets to ensure there is no temporal coupling between tests and they left no artifacts on disk or in memory (outside of the `End-to-End` tests since they must run in order to create the user on the server, create the session after login and running all the tests that require authentication).
-Alternatively, I could have called the `signUp` and `login` requests before each request that requires authentication to avoid the temporal coupling between tests, but for now I choose to keep the order.
+To ensure there was no temporal coupling between tests and prevent artifacts from being left on the disk or in memory, I enabled test randomization for all targets (except for the `End-to-End` tests since they must run in order to create the user on the server, create the session after login and running all the tests that require authentication).
+Alternatively, I could have called the `signUp` and `login` requests before each request that requires authentication to avoid the temporal coupling between tests, but I choose to keep the order for now.

 ### Unit Tests

-I used unit tests as the foundation for my testing pyramid because they are the most reliable and cheap to write.
+I based my testing pyramid's foundation on unit tests because they are the most reliable and cost-effective to write.
 Also, I can easily test each component in isolation by mocking collaborators without making any assumptions about the rest of the system.

 ### Integration Tests

 Furthermore, I used end-to-end tests to check the connection with the backend APIs (my backend and Google Places API) to validate actual communication between the backends and the app.
-On top of that, I used cache integration tests to validate that the local storage works as expected given multiple instances.
+On top of that, I used cache integration tests to validate that the local storage functioned as intended given multiple instances.

 #### End-to-End Tests

-I used an `URLSession` with ephemeral configuration for both my own server and `Google Places API` not to cache the successful requests as the default behaviour of the `URLSession` is to cache the requests using `URLCache`.
-By disabling caching, I avoid the posibility of passing the tests while the network is not reachable because the cached request was returned.
-This way, I reduce the risk of flaky and unreliable.
+I used an `URLSession` with ephemeral configuration for both my own server and `Google Places API` to prevent caching successful requests as it's the default behaviour of `URLSession`.
+By disabling caching, I avoided the possibility of passing the tests while the network was unreachable because the previous cached request was returned.
+This approach mitigated the risk of unreliable behaviour.

 #### Cache Integration Tests

-An important aspect while testing different systems in integration is to take into consideration the potential artifacts that can be created during testing.
-It's important to mention here that I delete the store before and after each tests using the `setUp` and `tearDown` methods to ensure that each test have a clean state before running.
+When testing different systems in integration, it important to take into consideration the potential artifacts that can be created.
+To ensure a clean state before running each test, I deleted the store before and after each test using the `setUp` and `tearDown` methods.
 That's why I decided to inject the store URL in the `CoreDataLocalStore` to dynamically create a separate path when testing based on the test filename.

 ### Snapshots Tests

-Initially, I used snapshots tests for checking the layout of the UI for each state injecting the state directly in the viewModels.
-Afterwards, I used them to test-drive new screens as a feedback mechanism alongside with the preview.
-It felt like a better alternative because they are relatively fast to run and I could check the UI both for light and dark mode at the same time.
+Initially, I wrote snapshots tests to verify the UI layout for each state by directly injecting the state in the viewModels.
+Afterwards, I used them to test-drive new screens as a feedback mechanism alongside with preview.
+It seemed like a better alternative because they are relatively fast to run, and I could check the UI for both light and dark modes simultaneously.

-Nevertheless, I didn't test any logic using snapshot tests as all the logic was encapsulated in viewModels which were already unit tested.
+Nevertheless, I didn't test any logic with snapshot tests as all the logic was encapsulated within the already unit-tested viewModels.

 ## CI/CD

-I use `GitHub Actions` to automate the CI/CD pipeline to ensure that code changes are built and tested automatically.
+I used `GitHub Actions` to automate the CI/CD pipeline to ensure code changes are built and tested automatically.
 The pipeline runs every time commits are pushed to the main branch.
 It performs the following tasks:
-1. Builds the app and runs all tests to ensure that code changes do not break existing functionality.
+1. Builds the app and runs all tests to ensure code changes do not break existing functionality.
-2. Checks code quality with [SwiftLint](https://github.com/realm/SwiftLint) to ensure that it adheres to the Swift coding style and conventions.
+2. Checks code quality with [SwiftLint](https://github.com/realm/SwiftLint) to ensure it adheres to the Swift coding style and conventions.

 ## Security

 ### API key for Google Places API

-For security purposes, I stored the `API_KEY` from the `Google Places API` in a plist in order not to leak in the source code and removed the file from the git index by adding it to the `.gitignore` file.
-This way the file exists only locally on my device avoiding leaking to an attacker that could make requests on my behalf for free.
+For security purposes, I stored the `API_KEY` for the `Google Places API` in a plist to prevent from being leaked in the source code by adding the file in the `.gitignore`.
+This ensures the file only exists locally on my device, thus preventing any possible leakage to an attacker who could make requests on my behalf for free.

 ### Store Tokens from FoodybiteServer in Keychain

-I decided to store in the `Keychain` the tokens received on login from the server to ensure the security and privacy of the user since session tokens are considered sensitive information.
-If an attacker has access to them, he can imporsonate the real user and steal his data or make distructive actions.
+I decided to store the tokens received on login from the server in the `Keychain` to guarantee the security and privacy of users since session tokens are considered sensitive information.
+If an attacker gains access to them, they can impersonate the real user and steal his data or make destructive actions.

-I use `Keychain` because is the default option of secure storage on iOS, uses strong encryption to protect the data, making it difficult for other apps or users to access the stored information.
-Additionally, it can be erased remotely, helping to prevent unauthorized access.
+`Keychain` is the default option of secure storage on iOS because it uses strong encryption to protect the data, making it difficult for other apps or users to access the stored information.
+Additionally, it can be erased remotely, further preventing unauthorized access.

 ### Password Hashing

-I avoid sending passwords in the requests' body as clear text as they can be intercepted and read by an malicious attacker with access to the network traffic compromising the user's account and his personal information.
+I avoided sending passwords in clear text in the requests' body as they can be intercepted and read by a malicious attacker with access to the network traffic compromising the user's account and his personal information.

-To prevent this scenario I use `SHA512` to hash the passwords before sending to the backend.
-Even if an attacker intercept the hash, it will be impossible to reverse the hash and find the password.
-On the other side, when the user logs in again, their entered password is hashed again which results in the same hash as initially and the server grants access to their account.
+To prevent this scenario, I used `SHA512` to hash the passwords before sending to the backend.
+Even if an attacker intercept the hash, they will be unable to reverse the hash and find the password.
+On the other side, when the user logs in again, their entered password is hashed again, which results in the same hash as initially, allowing the server to grant access to their account.

 ## Metrics